devopstrainings/linux-basics-katakoda/linux-adminstration/step1.md

 `ps -ef | grep sleep`{{execute}}

-Now we want to kill this process
+Now we want to kill this process, So we would use `kill` command along with the PID.

+``

 # Additional Commands for Practice